topel-research-group/Bamboozle/Bamboozle-alpha/README.md

     * Speed is definitely an issue here...
 * Code can be simplified thanks to this flag...

+* Add function for giving MEAN average, instead of/as well as median

 ## Known bugs
 In the consensus sequence function, it is possible for two different comma-separated alternatives to be printed together in the output